-We estimate that the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$1.0 million.
-We have agreed to reimburse the underwriters for expenses related to any applicable state securities filings and to the Financial Industry Regulatory Authority incurred by them in connection with this offering in an amount up to \$15,000.
-We have agreed to pay certain expenses in connection with this offering on behalf of the selling stockholders.
+We estimate that the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$4.25 million.
+We will agree to reimburse the underwriters for expenses related to any applicable state securities filings and to the Financial Industry Regulatory Authority incurred by them in connection with this offering in an amount up to \$20,000.

-The underwriters have agreed to reimburse us for certain expenses incurred by us in connection with this offering upon closing of this offering.
+The underwriters will agree to reimburse us for certain expenses incurred by us in connection with this offering upon closing of this offering.

-We and the selling stockholders have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933.
+We will agree to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933.